john-ejoke/john-ejoke/Threat_Intelligence/darkside-ransomware-threat-intel/README.md

 | Malwarebytes | `Malware.AI.4023494292` |
 | Symantec | `Ransom.Darkside` |

-The unanimous classification across vendor families : including behavioural engines (CrowdStrike, Elastic), signature engines (Microsoft, Kaspersky), and heuristic engines (Malwarebytes) : confirmed this as a high-confidence DarkSide sample requiring deeper investigation.
+The unanimous detection across vendor families : behavioural engines (CrowdStrike, Elastic), signature engines (Microsoft, Kaspersky), and heuristic engines (Malwarebytes) : gave me high confidence this was a genuine DarkSide sample worth investigating further.
+I used this as the anchor for all subsequent research and attribution work.

 ---

 ## 3. Threat Actor Profile

-**Group:** DarkSide (also tracked as CARBON SPIDER by CrowdStrike; MITRE ATT&CK Group G0139)
+**Group:** DarkSide (tracked as CARBON SPIDER by CrowdStrike; MITRE ATT&CK Group G0139)

 | Attribute | Detail |
 |-----------|--------|